Bullet journals are beautiful and fun to keep, and they also keep you organized.

-A bullet journal is basically a journal where you *hand write* your to do list, a planner, notes, a habit tracker, lists, tracking things, and a journal – all in one.
+A bullet journal is essentially a journal where you *hand write* your to do list, a planner, notes, a habit tracker, lists, tracking things, and a journal – all in one.

 Trying to keep a bullet journal will not only put something artistic and lovely back into your life, but it will also get you more organized and on track.

 What does your bullet journal need to contain?

-With an index you can easily find something you need to look up.
-The index can be at the front or the back of your bullet journal, it is really just a personal choice.
+With an index you can easily find something you need to look up inside your journal.
+The index can be at the front or the back, it is really just a personal choice.
 I place mine at the front, so it is easily found and consulted.

 These are great for knowing what has to be done, and when it has to be done.
-It can really keep you on track.
+These can really keep you on track.

 Watch this You Tube video for information on Bullet Journaling 101.